Stax124/MoltenCore/README.md

 ### 🎯 Features

-- Feature 1
+- Install whatever plugins you want, no bloat
-- Feature 2
+- Easy install with Docker
-- Feature 3
+- Dashboard to manage your bot and plugins

 ### 🔑 Environment Variables